Advertiser Disclosure

 When combing through various online forums, you’re likely to come across a host of opinions on bid upgrades.
 Some people swear by them, claiming that they rarely pay for full business class fares.

 Generally speaking, there’s some value to be found in bid upgrades.
-But this value is harder to pinpoint compared to, say, using Air Canada’s eUpgrades, as you can’t determine the range of bid values until after your booking is made.
+But this value is rather difficult to pinpoint, as you can’t determine the range of bid values until after your booking is made.

 Bid upgrades can score you a seat in business class for a lower cost